HelpListCrew/HelpListFE/README.md

 ![DV Banner](app/assets/images/dv-banner.png)

 ## Mission:
 Our mission at Helplist is to harness the power of crowdsourcing to alleviate the burden for survivors as they rebuild their lives.
-We aim to make providing resources easy and accessible to anyone utilizing one of our partner orginazations, empowering everyday people to make a meaningful impact.
+We aim to make providing resources easy and accessible to anyone utilizing our partner orginazations, empowering everyday people to make a meaningful impact.

 ## Table of Contents
 - [About](#about)